 GSI and GSR appointments are set up in HCM as monthly exempt employees and receive a fixed monthly salary based on a predetermined percentage of time spent on work-related activities such as instruction or research.
 A GSI or GSR’s salary is based on the percentage of total weekly effort performed during the given dates of the appointment rather than exact hours worked.
 Time sheets to record specific hours/minutes worked are not necessary for payment of salary; however, verified documentation of the weekly effort committed to the appointment should be kept for potential auditing or workload adjustments by the PI or hiring department.
 Monthly salaries are paid on the first for the prior month’s effort.

 Hourly Time Reporting

-Readers and Tutors are paid as variable positive time employees in HCM and must document the exact hours and minutes worked each day in order to be paid and considered ‘active’ in the payroll system.
+Readers and Tutors may be paid as variable positive time employees in HCM who must document the exact hours and minutes worked each day in order to be paid and considered ‘active’ in the payroll system.
 Time sheets are critical.
 If hours worked per day are not recorded and submitted to the payroll system in a timely manner, the student will not get paid.
-Hourly employees are paid bi-weekly.

 DCP/Safe Harbor Deductions